jycc-267/jycc-267.github.io/index.md

 <img src="images/nlp.jpg"/>

 ---
-## Predicting Gentrification using Tract-level Characteristics
+## Impact Evaluation of Covid-19 Precautions on Traffic Accidents
-### Data Visualization & Machine Learning Code Sample
+### Panel Data Analysis & Regression Discontinuity
 During a Machine Learning course for UChicago's MSc in Computational Analysis and Public Policy in Spring 2022, my group used 2016 census tract data of neighborhood characteristics to predict a binary classification of a neighborhood’s gentrification status in 2019.
 The dataset contained 778 census tracts with 22 feature variables measuring socioeconomic status, educational attainment, criminal activity, pollution level, transportation equity and housing equity.
 The annalysis compared the F1-score performance of logistic regression, decision tree, random forest, and gradient-boosted decision tree models.
 The code and final report are available on <a href="https://github.com/dustinmarshall/predicting_gentrification_using-ML">GitHub</a>.

 <img src="images/ml.jpg"/>